A people-focused career

 Changing times; changing views

 Having grimaced and ‘tutted’ to myself many times watching parents in supermarkets struggle to constrain their children or losing their temper with them in the park; together with my husband, we set out to be the perfect examples of parenting.

 But as the first of my children grew older I began to see that toddler parenting didn’t come as naturally as caring for a baby.
 And a few years later the first day of school arrived and it all changed again… up until then I’d simply ‘blamed the parents’ but soon began to think it was the kids that needed help…

 You know, this might just work with children too?

-I now have three wonderful children, aged between 14 and 19 years old and (although they would say that their Dad and I are still hard work occasionally) we get on like a house with the heating turned up.
+I have three wonderful children, now aged between 14 and 19 and, although they would say that their dad and I are still hard work occasionally, we get on like a house with the heating turned up.

 From the success of Brilliant Minds (formerly SuperKids) I have now created additional programmes to cover parenting and older children; all aimed at creating harmony, happiness and higher achievement from each member of your family.

 My values; my passion